 NILU is carrying out extensive measurement programs at the Zeppelin Observatory in the Arctic and the Troll Observatory in Antarctica.
-These two observatories give a very good overview of the state of the globe when it comes to levels of air pollution in pristine areas.
+The two observatories give a very good overview of the state of the globe regarding levels of air pollution in pristine areas.